 This little book about golf is full of wisdom that can be applied beyond the golf course to any challenging endeavor of life.
 In The Golfer’s Mind Rotella shows how bringing the best possible attitude to every golf shot increases ones success and satisfaction as a golfer.
 Similarly, applying his insights to parenting, can help golfer and non-golfer alike bring their best attitude to every moment of parenting, to rise above set backs and frustrations and to maintain a focus on our goals for a healthy and happy home.

 Parenting young children is physically demanding and emotionally stressful.
 If we do not take care of our bodies and our stress we can’t be at our best with our children and we will burn out.
 I find that yoga’s combination of physical exercise with emotional calm to be an excellent source of restoration from the demands of parenting and life.
-There are many great yoga DVDs and many great yoga classes, I happen to like this one for beginners.
-Yoga isn’t the answer for everyone, but getting some kind of exercise is incredibly helpful to any parent.
+There are many great yoga classes online and in person.
+Yoga isn’t the answer for everyone, but getting some kind of exercise is incredibly helpful.